Gol Maal

 Gol Maal is a 1979 Indian Hindi-language comedy film directed by Hrishikesh Mukherjee and written by Rahi Masoom Raza and Sachin Bhowmick.
-It was produced by N. C. Sippy, with music by R. D. Burman.
+A remake of the 1961 Bengali film Kanamachhi, the film was produced by N. C. Sippy, with music by R. D. Burman.
 The film won several awards and was praised by critics.

 The film was remade in Tamil as Thillu Mullu (1981), in Kannada as Aasegobba Meesegobba (1990), in Malayalam as Simhavalan Menon (1995), and in Sinhala as Rasa Rahasak.
 The film was an inspiration for the Hindi movie Bol Bachchan (2012) which was remade in Telugu as Masala (2013).

 Plot

 Ramprasad Dashrathprasad Sharma, a chartered accountant and singer, lives with his sister Ratna and searches for a job after completing his education.
 His uncle Kedar informs him of an opening at his acquaintance Bhavani Shankar's firm called Urmila Traders.
-Shankar is a man of traditional values, who hates modern attire and sports.
-He also carries an irrational contempt for men without mustaches.
+Shankar is a man of traditional values, who hates modern attire and sports, and also carries an irrational contempt for men without mustaches.
 Following Kedar's advice, Sharma appears for the interview in a kurta and feigns ignorance about sports, impressing Shankar who hires him immediately.

 A few days later, he takes leave to watch a hockey match by lying that his mother, who is long dead, has fallen ill.
 Shankar, who secretly enjoys sports, attends the same match and spots Sharma.
 When confronted the next day, Sharma lies again that it was his clean-shaven twin brother, Lakshmanprasad aka Lucky, a singer, who was at the match.

 Bhavani Shankar buys the lie and summons Lucky to teach music to his daughter Urmila.
-With help from his friend Deven, Sharma shaves his mustache and starts living a double life as Lucky — a modern, easy-going man completely opposite to Ramprasad.
+With help from his friend Deven, Sharma shaves his mustache and starts living a double life as Lucky- a modern, easy-going man completely opposite to Ramprasad.
 Urmila immediately takes a liking to him.
 Sometime later, Bhavani Shankar expresses his wish to meet Sharma's mother.
 To solve this predicament, Sharma recruits a socialite, Kamala Srivastava, to pretend to be his mother while meeting Shankar.
 Later on, Kamala also faces a similar situation when Shankar attends a party she is in, and recognises her.
 She too lies that she has a twin sister, confusing the man.

-Bhavani Shankar notices Urmila's fondness for Lucky, and decides to get her married to Ramprasad instead, whom he considers a better match, upsetting Urmila.
-Sharma eventually reveals the truth to her, and decides to drop his persona of Lucky.
+Bhavani Shankar notices Urmila's fondness for Lucky, and decides to get her married to Ramprasad instead, whom he considers a better match.
+Sharma eventually reveals the truth to an upset Urmila, and decides to drop his persona of Lucky.
 They approach Shankar to tell him that Lucky ran away, and Urmila agrees to marry Ramprasad.
 Shankar however notices Sharma's fake mustache and assumes that Lucky killed and impersonated Ramprasad in order to marry Urmila.
-He then chases the fleeing Sharma and Urmila in his car but gets arrested.
-When released, he finds them both married and refuses to give his blessings to the union until Kedar and Deven explain the situation.
+He then chases the fleeing Sharma and Urmila in his car but gets arrested, being mistaken for a lookalike smuggler.
+When released, he finds them both married and refuses to accept the union until Kedar and Deven explain the situation.
 Shankar eventually concedes, and ends up shaving his own mustache.